racky80/php-deploy/readme.md

 Before you can install this tool, you need to have the following ready:

 * Git repositories set up on the server.
-* Git repositories are able to download the code with a SSH/public key.
+* Git repositories are able to download the code with SSH/public key (the `git pull` command shouldn't need a password).
 * Webhooks configured on Bitbucket or Github.
 * A virtual host set up to receive a webhook.